Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 2. **Entering the Conditional Expression**:
    - `EnterBranchState` is called, which creates a new join state.
    - The current `_tailIndex` (source state) is saved as `sourceIndex`.
-   - `_tailIndex` is updated to point to the new join state.
+   - `_tailIndex` is then updated to point to the new join state.

 3. **Visiting Branches**:
    - For the `IfTrue` and `IfFalse` branches, `VisitBranch` is called.
    - `VisitBranch` creates new branch states and updates `_tailIndex` to point to these new states.
-   - The branch expressions are visited, and any nested branches will further update `_tailIndex`.
+   - The branch expressions are individually visited, and any nested branches will further update `_tailIndex`.

 4. **Exiting the Conditional Expression**:
    - After visiting all branches, `ExitBranchState` is called.
    - This method pops the last join index from the `_joinIndexes` stack and sets `_tailIndex` to this value.
    - The transition for the source state is set, and the traversal continues.

-### Summary
+#### Key Points

 - The tail node (`_tailIndex`)  represents the index of the last state node within the current branch being visited.
 - It ensures that state transitions are correctly managed, in branching constructs.
 - It is updated when new branching states are added, and when entering or exiting branching constructs.
 - The `_tailIndex` tracks the current branch segment from the last branching state node, not from the root of the state tree, ensuring correct state transitions within nested branches.

+### Summary

+The result of the transformation is a Lowered state tree that will be used by the `StateMachineBuilder` to generate the final state machine expression.